 The experiment was conducted on public motorways in Spain west of Barcelona in September 2016.
 Figure 12 shows a map with routes and the start positions of the assignments.
-It involved three tractor trailer combinations (Figure 13) equipped with a custom on-board system, on-board human-machine interface [42], and vehicle-to-vehicle and vehicle-to-infrastructure (mobile broadband) communication capabilities.
-All three vehicles started at different positions close to motorways and were given the same destination and the same arrival deadline.
+It involved three tractor trailer combinations (Figure 13) equipped with a custom on-board system, on-board human-machine interface [42], and vehicle-to-vehicle and vehicle-to-infrastructure (mobile broad-band) communication capabilities.
+All three vehicles started at different positions close to motor-ways and were given the same destination and the same arrival deadline.
 The initial start times were determined by the coordinator as part of the initial plan computation.
-The flexibility of freely adjusting the start time was necessary in order to create a situation were platooning would occur with only three vehicles.
+The flexibility of freely adjusting the start time was necessary to create a situation where platooning would occur with only three vehicles.
 Since platooning capabilities are currently only present on a few test vehicles, experiments with larger numbers of vehicles are not feasible.
-The experiment took place in regular traffic around 10 a.m. in the morning on a weekday, i.e., under realistic conditions.
+The experiment took place in regular traffic around 10 a.m. on a weekday, that is, under realistic conditions.
 The off-board system was running on multiple cloud computing instances.